 Divorce and family lawyers are responsible for preparing various documents essential to the divorce process.
 Here a few examples:

-• Marital Settlement Agreement: An agreement that outlines divorce terms, including marital property division, child custody, child support, and spousal support.
+- Marital Settlement Agreement: An agreement that outlines divorce terms, including marital property division, child custody, child support, and spousal support.
+(Serious consequences for hiding property)

-• Protective Orders: In cases of domestic violence or threats, a divorce lawyer can prepare orders of protection to ensure their client’s safety.
+- Protective Orders: In cases of domestic violence or threats, a divorce lawyer can prepare protective orders to ensure their client’s safety.

 Divorce Lawyer’s Role at Trial